omni-us/jsonargparse/README.rst

 ==========================

 It is also possible to use an arbitrary class as a type such that the argument accepts this class or any derived subclass.
-In the config file or environment variable or command line argument, a class is represented by a dictionary with a :code:`class_path` entry indicating the dot notation expression to import the class, and optionally some :code:`init_args` that would be used to instantiate it.
+In the config file a class is represented by a dictionary with a :code:`class_path` entry indicating the dot notation expression to import the class, and optionally some :code:`init_args` that would be used to instantiate it.
 When parsing, it will be checked that the class can be imported, that it is a subclass of the given type and that :code:`init_args` values correspond to valid arguments to instantiate it.
 After parsing, the config object will include the :code:`class_path` and :code:`init_args` entries.
 To get a config object with all sub-classes instantiated, the :py:meth:`.ArgumentParser.instantiate_subclasses` method is used.
 The :code:`skip` parameter of the signature methods can also be used to exclude arguments within subclasses.
 This is done by giving its relative destination key, i.e. as :code:`param.init_args.subparam`.

 A simple example would be having some config file :code:`config.yaml` as: